ploomber/ploomber/doc/api/cli.rst

 Command line interface
 ======================

-This document summarizes commonly used commands, to get full details, execute ``ploomber --help`` or ``ploomber {command_name} --help``.
+This document summarizes commonly used commands.
+To get full details, execute ``ploomber --help`` or ``ploomber {command_name} --help``.

 **Note:** All commands assume there is a ``pipeline.yaml`` file in the current